prebm/SonosRemote/README.md

 While Sonos is a great solution for wireless speaker it sometimes lacks the support of a remote control.
 For easy tasks as play/pause, volume up/down, next/previous song it is easier to press a button on a remote than fiddling on your phone.

-With just a Raspberry Pi and an old apple remote (or any other) this is quite easy to achieve.
+With just a Raspberry Pi and an old apple remote (or any other remote) this is quite easy to achieve.

 Setup